SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 ## Support for multiple data series in the chart

 The ACE `dataVisualization` component supports multiple series lines in the chart.
-To add multiple lines to the chart, add other entries to the `body.series` array on the `LineChartCardView` object in the card view.
+To add multiple lines to the chart, add other entries to the `body.series` array on the `LineChartCardView` object in the Card View.

 For example, consider the following data series: